unclebob/spacewar/README.md

 >_You can get the source here, or you can just play at http://spacewar.fikesfarm.com/spacewar.html_

 The Borg have been defeated; but the federation fleet has been destroyed.
 The enterprise is the only star ship left in service.
+A few bases remain, but the transport network is completely disrupted.

 The Klingons in Federation space took a beating as well.
 But the Borg didn't like the taste of Klingons in the "collective" so they simply left many crippled Klingon ships